Best Hardside Luggage – Top Choices In 2020!

 It’s lighter than polycarbonate, but it’s also less durable.
 This is why suitcases made of ABS are often cheaper than those from polycarbonate.

-However, not all ABS luggage are inferior; there are a few brands that use thick ABS to boost the durability of their products.
+However, not all ABS luggage is inferior; there are a few luggage brands that use thick ABS to boost the durability of their products.
 A good example is the AmazonBasics Hardside Spinner Luggage.